The concept of online consulting for Piano playing is a new concept. Certainly

 So, how, and why does it work?

-home, while the teacher can listen in his studio and provide educated instruction.
+The student can be comfortable in his/her home, while the teacher can listen in his/her studio and provide educated instruction.

 As a long-time teacher, I know that the